- Standards Committee

 Your Case Manager

 Once we have received a concern about you, we will assign you with a Case Manager who will be responsible for investigating the concerns.

 We will generally ask you to write to us and comment on the concerns.
 If we do so, it may be appropriate at this stage for you to inform your employer and/or your indemnity insurer about the concern that has been received.

-We will send a copy of the information you provide to the person who has raised the concern so that they can tell us if they disagree with anything you have written.
+We will send a copy of the information you provide to the person who has raised the concern so that they can tell us if they agree or disagree with anything you have written.
 If any such comments are made, these will be shared with you so that you have an opportunity to make any final comments, before any decision is made.

 Your Case Manager may therefore seek information over the telephone, by email, or in writing, for example: